Sharavati: Origin and topography

 The river Sharavati originates at a place called Ambutheertha in the Thirthahalli taluk.
 According to ancient legend, Rama, one of the major deities in Hinduism, shot at the ground with his Ambu (translates to bow and arrow) because his wife, Sita, was thirsty.
 When his arrow hit the ground, water poured out (translates to Thirtha) and quenched her thirst.
 Because the river, according to the legend, originated with this event, the river is called "Sharavati" as "Shara" translates to arrow.

 The total length of the river is around 128 km and it joins the Arabian Sea at Honnavar in Uttara Kannada district.
 On its way, the Sharavati forms the Jog Falls where the river falls from a height of 253 m.
-The river is dammed at Linganamakki; the portion of the river above the dam is upstream and the remaining is downstream.
+The river is dammed at Linganamakki.
 The major tributaries of the river are Nandihole, Haridravathi, Mavinahole, Hilkunji, Yennehole, Hurlihole, and Nagodihole.
 Sharavati river basin falls into two districts of Karnataka namely Uttara Kannada and Shimoga.
 The upstream river basin is extended to two taluks i.e., Hosanagar and Sagar.
 The entire basin has an area of 2985.66 km2 with upstream being 1988.99 km2 and the downstream being 996.67 km2.

 Geology

 The river basin mainly consists of Pre-Cambrian rocks.
-The two major groups of rocks found in the Sharavati river basin are the Dharwar system and the peninsular gneiss.
+The two major groups of rocks found in the Sharavati river basin are the Dharwar Craton system and the peninsular gneiss.